BerendBouvy/dsaie_morph3/JAGER_2003/README.md

 </div>

 ### 2. Preprocessing the data
+1. Open ./JAGER_2003/create_data.py to select the dataset to extract features from.
+2. Run the following code in the terminal
+    * <code> python JAGER_2003/create_data.py </code>

-Place the data in a folder named training/test_location_data as indicated in the folder structure., with location as r1, r2, etc and choose between training or test.
+3. Place the data in a folder named ./JAGER_2003/test_location_data or ./JAGER_2003/training_location_data as indicated in the folder structure., with location as r1, r2, etc and choose between training or test.

 ### 3. Training the model